Switch-JustDance: Benchmarking Whole Body Motion Tracking Controllers Using a Commercial Console Game: System Validation

 In addition to ICC and CV, we computed Kendall’s Coefficient of Concordance (KCC)\cite{kendall1939problem} across multiple songs and repetitions to assess ranking consistency among participants.
 KCC quantifies the agreement in rank ordering across different conditions, where $KCC = 1$ indicates perfect agreement and $KCC = 0$ represents random ranking.
 The obtained $KCC = 0.678$ demonstrates that participants who ranked higher in one dance tended to maintain similar rankings across other dances and repetitions.
 Together, these results confirm the strong repeatability and robustness of the Switch-JustDance benchmarking pipeline.

 \paragraph{Potential Shortcoming} One limitation of the current benchmarking pipeline is that the \textit{Just Dance} scoring system relies primarily on the motion of a single Joy-Con, allowing players to achieve high scores through upper-body motion while keeping the lower body static.
-However, we believe that exploiting the system with only upper-body motion will require careful coordination of trajectories to compensate for the absence of full-body movement, whereas simply leveraging full-body motion holds the promise of achieving higher scores.
+However, achieving high scores implicitly requires coherent full-body coordination, as rhythm, balance, and timing in dance are strongly coupled under the assumption that the control policy is tasked to faithfully track the reference motion.
 In future scenarios, we encourage participants to provide videos to ensure visual fidelity.